rexbordz/SBfinity/README.md

 ## 🎯 Included Custom Triggers

-These trigger names are added automatically via the import:
+These trigger names are added automatically via the import.
+They can be found in `Custom > SBfinity (TikTok)`:

 - `Chat`
 - `Gift Received`